jet-omega/crod-vr-room-unity-integration/README.md

 # Crod vr room unity integration
-This package allows you to integrate into your unity§ project the capabilities of the multi-media hall at the CROD
+This package allows you to integrate into your unity project the capabilities of the multi-media hall at the CROD

 ### Requirements
 - Unity 2019.4 or newer